Skip to main content

-The legal and ethical frameworks governing AI are dangerously lagging behind technological advancement.
-We are witnessing a collision between 20th-century laws and 21st-century code, creating a 'Wild West' environment that threatens not just artists, but any business trying to build on top of these tools.
+AI copyright risk is the legal and financial liability businesses face when using AI tools trained on unlicensed or stolen intellectual property.
+Legal frameworks governing AI are dangerously lagging behind technological advancement — creating a 'Wild West' environment where 20th-century laws collide with 21st-century code, threatening not just artists, but any company trying to build on top of these tools.

 The reality is: if we don't fix the foundation of how AI is trained and regulated, we risk collapsing the entire ecosystem.
 This isn't just an ethics seminar topic - it's an existential risk to the commercial viability of AI.